 The call for papers is now open!
-Please submit your paper responding to the call of each individual stream listed below, or alternatively to the general stream if your paper does not fall within the thematic scope of any of the streams.
+Please submit your abstract (max 350 words) responding to the call of one of the individual streams listed below, or alternatively to the general stream if your paper does not fall within the thematic scope of any of the streams.

 Papers will typically consist of 15/20 minute presentations, which will be arranged into 90 minute panels of 3/4 papers each, plus discussion time.
 However, we are open to alternative formats, so some sessions may vary from this within the 90 minute blocks of the programme - and some streams call precisely for alternative formats, so refer for that to the list of streams below.

-The dealine for submitting a paper is 15 June 2022.
+DEADELINE EXTENDED!
+The dealine for submitting an abstract is 1530 June 2022.

 This stream has no overarching theme, and is open for all submissions that may not fit under or within any of the streams listed below.
 If you are unsure where your paper fits, it may fit here—but please feel free to email to discuss.